vasumahesh1/Flamenco/README.md

 The issue tracker has screenshots reporting progress.
 All commits related to them are tagged as "Issue #XYZ" format.

 This project builds online as we commit to it.
 The latest build can be run and is available at [Appveyor](https://ci.appveyor.com/project/vasumahesh1/azura/history).
-Check for the latest master build with `WIN64_RELEASE` tag and download the `3_ClothSim` zipped executable.

 [![Build Status: Windows](https://ci.appveyor.com/api/projects/status/github/vasumahesh1/azura)](https://ci.appveyor.com/project/vasumahesh1/azura)